Azure/ResourceModules/modules/healthcare-apis/workspace/dicomservice/README.md

 | [`publicNetworkAccess`](#parameter-publicnetworkaccess) | string | Control permission for data plane traffic coming from public networks while private endpoint is enabled. |
 | [`tags`](#parameter-tags) | object | Tags of the resource. |

+### Parameter: `name`

+The name of the DICOM service.

+- Required: Yes
+- Type: string

+### Parameter: `workspaceName`

+The name of the parent health data services workspace.
+Required if the template is used in a standalone deployment.

+- Required: Yes
+- Type: string

 ### Parameter: `corsAllowCredentials`

 Use this setting to indicate that cookies should be included in CORS requests.

 - Required: No
 - Type: bool
 - Default: `False`